 - Clothing, jewelry, tattoos, or other personal items which specifically or generally contain, promote, glorify, or refer to alcohol, drugs, tobacco, sexual innuendo, or sexually suggestive contents, profane, vulgar, or lewd symbols or slogans, gangs or cults, antisocial or harassing behavior, hate, violence, death, suicide, gore, and/or blood shall not be worn or displayed.
 Tattoos, which do not conform to the requirement of this paragraph, must be covered. - Clothing must be worn in a manner that is deemed tasteful and appropriate for a K-12 school environment.
 Principal will make the ultimate decision.
 Students are expected to correct violations and may be disciplined depending upon severity or frequency.
-Clothing giving credence to unacceptable organizations that reflects hatred and disrespect for others may not be worn. - Footwear must meet safety and health requirements for the classes involved.
-Shoes must be worn at ALL times. - Hats, hoods, and other headwear (unless required by a specific student's religion) must allow the face and ears to be clearly visible and must not interfere with anyone's line of sight. - Sunglasses are not to be worn within the school except upon a doctor's prescription. - Large book bags or backpacks may be used to carry books to & from school but may not be taken to class.
-Must be placed in lockers. - Administrator will make the final determination as to the appropriateness of questionable clothing.
+Clothing giving credence to unacceptable organizations that reflect hatred and disrespect for others may not be worn. - Sleeveless shirts, crop tops, and any other types of shirts that expose a student's shoulders, mid-drift, or cleavage are unacceptable to wear in school. - Footwear must meet safety and health requirements for the classes involved.
+Shoes must be worn at all times. - Hats, hoods, and other headwear (unless required by a specific student's religion) are not to be worn for safety reasons. - Sunglasses are not to be worn within the school except upon a doctor's prescription.

+- Large book bags or backpacks may be used to carry books to & from school but may not be taken to class.
+Book bags must be stored in the student's assigned locker. - Administrator or their designee will make the final determination as to the appropriateness of questionable clothing.